-Atacicept is a recombinant fusion protein designed to inhibit B cells, being investigated as an intervention in autoimmune diseases [1
+Atacicept is a recombinant fusion protein that was designed to inhibit B cells, and which was investigated as an intervention in autoimmune diseases [2

 ].
 One of the important functions of these two factors in autoimmune disease is their ability to induce proliferation of plasma cells and thus increase Ig production, in paticular the production of destructive anti-self antibodies.